 Reason #5: Reduced Costs/Increased Revenue

 Because the cost of legacy applications isn’t always clear, most companies don’t understand how much maintaining old systems really costs.
-These applications also become more costly to keep them up and running over time, if you can find someone who knows how to maintain them.
+These applications also become more costly to keep up and running over time, if you can find someone who knows how to maintain them.
 Using outdated technologies wastes money that could be used for other purposes that can offer increased revenue opportunities through improved efficiencies or expanding market reach.
 When it’s time to expand, technological advances also can help companies add new services or product lines.

 Reason #6: Business Intelligence